Sixteenth & Haak Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 1%)

-- Sixteenth & Haak Elementary School's student population of 695 students has stayed relatively flat over five school years.
+- Sixteenth & Haak Elementary School's student population of 643 students has declined by 9% over five school years.

 |Grades Offered||Grades Prekindergarten-5|